Vigneshlearneveryday/Vigneshlearneveryday/README.md

 </p>

-- **Curious to Learn :** Always looking to expand my knowledge and explore new technologies.
+- **Curious to Learn:** Always looking to expand my knowledge and explore new technologies.
 ---
 <table>
   <tr>